Aadit-A/ai-financer/README.md

 - Google Gemini API for AI capabilities
 - React team for the amazing framework
 - Vite team for the blazing-fast build tool

-## 📞 Support

-If you like this project, please give it a ⭐️ on GitHub!

----

-**Note**: This application uses Google's Gemini API for AI analysis.
-The API key is included for demonstration purposes.
-For production use, implement proper environment variable management and backend proxy for API calls.